Healthdirect Free Australian health advice you can count on.

 • is angry, aggressive or suspicious

-• is hyperactive or starts behaving recklessly
+• is hyperactive (with very high energy levels) or starts behaving recklessly (dangerously on purpose)

-• doesn’t look after their personal hygiene
+• neglects their personal hygiene

-Although the majority of people with schizophrenia are not violent, severe symptoms can cause some people to have thoughts of suicide or harming others.
-If you think someone may be at risk of suicide or violence, call triple zero (000).
+Although the most people with schizophrenia are not violent, severe symptoms can cause some people to have thoughts of suicide or harming others.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.